DevExpress/devextreme-documentation/api-reference/10 UI Components/dxForm/5 Item Types/SimpleItem/label/template.md

 ---
 ---
 ##### shortDescription
 A template that can be used to replace the label with custom content.
+Applies only to labels outside their editors (see [labelMode](/api-reference/10%20UI%20Components/dxForm/1%20Configuration/labelMode.md '/Documentation/ApiReference/UI_Components/dxForm/Configuration/#labelMode')).

 ##### param(itemData): Object
 The item's data.